ssmarika/JavaScript-Assignment/README.md

-# JavaScript-Assignment
+# MERN-Assignment

-This repository contains the assignments completed during the JavaScript training course.
+This repository contains the assignments completed during the MERN training course.